Janis Waldron

 How would you describe the work you do and why?

-I am a designer and maker of jewellery and small silver items.
+I am a designer and maker of jewellery, small silver items and miniature creatures.
 I am passionate about crafting, the power of the handmade and have a love of detail coupled with a butterfly mind.
 This is amply demonstrated in the items I produce: finely etched designs on copper, unusual silver chain work and hand-knotted semi-precious bead and pearl necklaces with handmade clasps.
 Alongside these I make miniature teddy bears, rabbits, mice and other creatures in mohair or plush, all with hand crafted accessories.

 For you what does being an artist mean?: